brooke-guajardo/blut_aws_tf_minecraft/README.md

 ```

 ## Build image with non-auto download files copied over

+Note: Below I have `v1.0.0` this value needs to match what you put in the ecs/ecs.tf file.
+And if you ever rebuild the image, you need to bump the version since the ECR was set to immutable.
 ```bash
 # env vars set NOT RECOMMMENDED (:
 export AWS_ACCESS_KEY_ID=your_aws_access_key